 My name is Katta Spiel.
 Eine Vorstellung auf Deutsch finden Sie hier.

 Currently, I am a FWF Hertha-Firnberg scholar at the HCI Group of TU Wien (Vienna University of Technology), where I work on my individual project entitled “Exceptional Norms: Marginalised Bodies in Interaction Design”.
 Additionally, I teach externally in the interdisciplinary Master’s curriculum in Gender Studies at the University of Vienna.
-Before that, I researched the attitudes, desires and interests of neurodivergent youth concerning play with digital games.
-This research is part of a postdoctoral project between KU Leuven and Universität Wien and conducted by me in collaboration with Kathrin Gerling and Fares Kayali.
-Before that, I was part of Social Play Technologies and a PhD student at OutsideTheBox project, both at TU Wien.
+Before that, I researched the attitudes, desires and interests of neurodivergent youth concerning play with digital games in collaboration with Kathrin Gerling and Fares Kayali and was part of the FWF-funded projects Social Play Technologies and OutsideTheBox, both at TU Wien.
 There, I investigated the experiences of autistic children in technological contexts, moving away from empathy and developed a concept for Participatory Evaluation.
 Both my bachelor degrees in Media Culture (B.A.) and Media Systems (B.Sc.) as well as my Master’s degree in Computer Science and Media (M.Sc.), I have acquired at Bauhaus Universität Weimar.

 Outside (and sometimes inside) of my research, I also like to craft, predominantly with textiles and am engaged in the Roller Derby community.
 I have also been a member of the City Council of Weimar (2009-2014).